bonusking007/aba-public-main/README.md

 end

 task.spawn(function()
-	while gui and gui.Parent do
+	while true do
+		if not gui then task.wait(0.2) continue end if not gui.Parent then break end
 		if loopAlt and not roundPaused and not timerTpDone and not starting then local hum = getHum()
 			local hrp = getHRP()